SaijC/srt_generator/README.md

 ## Project Goal

-Automatically generate English subtitle files for a media library running on a low-power NUC box.
+Automatically generate English subtitle files for a media library running on a low-power device.
 The service runs quietly in the background, processing files at its own pace without impacting other running services.

 ---